 Coworking spaces

 - Osakan Space: The community-focused coworking space is located in the bustling business district of Osaka and next to the central Honmachi station.
-The team creates a growing community, with community lunches and social activities such as potluck parties, creative workshops, or IT sessions.
+The team fosters a growing community, with community lunches and social activities such as potluck parties, creative workshops, and IT sessions.
 You can purchase a monthly pass for 115 Euro.

-- The Deck: The coworking space, directly connected to Sakaisuji Honcho Station is a modern 2-Floor coworking space with an open working area, a DIY space, including 3D-Printer or laser cutter, and lounge areas for having a nap or just relaxation.
+- The Deck: The coworking space, directly connected to Sakaisuji Honcho Station, is a modern two-floor coworking space with an open working area, a DIY space featuring a 3D printer or laser cutter, and lounge areas for taking a nap or simply relaxing.
 A monthly membership costs 100 Euro.

 Coffee shops

-- Brooklyn Roasting Company: The venue is located in Namba and is a perfect spot for digital nomads, as it is quiet and well-equipped with comfortable seating and power sockets.
+- Brooklyn Roasting Company: The venue, located in Namba, is a perfect spot for digital nomads, offering quiet surroundings and well-equipped facilities with comfortable seating and power sockets.

-- &Island: The industrial-styled café has sandwiches and coffee specialties on its menu which you can enjoy on their terrace or inside.
-The view is amazing and you will also have enough seating options, power sockets, and fast wifi.
+- &Island: The industrial-styled café has sandwiches and coffee specialties on its menu, which you can enjoy on its terrace or inside.
+The view is amazing, and you will also have enough seating options, power sockets, and fast wifi.

 🚊 How to travel around